http-feeds/http-feeds/README.md

 ## Polling

-A client can continue polling in an infinite loop to subscribe to the feed.
+A client can continue polling in an infinite loop to subscribe to a feed.

 ### Simple Polling